All in all, the JLab Epic 2 is a pair of decent earbuds, but it falls short in fit and durability, making it pretty sensitive and easy to lose.

 The Epic 2 wireless earbuds by JLab do so many things right that it’s a wonder they’re not more popular.
 That is, at least, if you’re looking at the on-paper specifications.
 On-paper, these earbuds look and sound phenomenal, but if we could get the lay of the land just by looking at the specs we wouldn’t need reviews.

 It’s not as if these headphones are bad by any means, but they’re not everything they promise to be.
 So if you’re considering buying the Epic 2 earbuds, here’s what you need to know:

 |Dimensions||2 x 5 x 7.5 inches (5.1 x 12.7 x 19 cm)|

 Whenever you’re dealing with earbuds it’s essential that you have a tight fit and – and this is often overlooked – a comfortable fit.
 This will ensure that the sound isolation is maximized and that you can use them for prolonged periods.

-But when you’re dealing with sports earbuds these things become paramount.
+Particularly when you’re dealing with sports earbuds, these things become paramount.
 Whether you’re using them in the gym, where you’ll want to drown out all the background noise, or during a marathon, which is traditionally a lengthy experience, you’ll want to find earbuds that will fit your ear like a glove.

-And the Epic 2 is a hit-or-miss in this regard.
+The JLab Epic 2 is a hit-or-miss in this regard.
 You get as many as 8 different tips of varying sizes and shapes, but there’s no guarantee that you’ll find a perfect fit among them.
-And considering that these are $100 earbuds this is a much bigger problem than it would be in some cheaper ones.
+And considering that these are $100 earbuds, this is a much bigger problem than it would be in some cheaper ones.

 Comply foam tips would have been a great addition, and they have indeed proven effective, but you’d have to buy them separately, driving up the already pricey cost even further.